fani-lab/Library/Proposal-Defense Guideline for Committee Members.md

 8- Pre-proposal

-> Have 2-3 mock presentations prior to your proposal, esp., one presentation to Hossein.
+> Have 2-3 **mock presentations** prior to your proposal, esp., one presentation to Hossein.

-> Send the slides 1-3 days before the proposal with a date-time and location reminder to the committee members.
+> Send the slides 1-3 days before the proposal with a date-time and location **reminder to the committee members**.

-> Print out your presentation slides to the committee members
+> **Print out your presentation** slides, 2-4 slides per page, to the committee members

 > Do the presentation between 20 to 30 minutes.
 No strict min/max limitation though.

-> Don't forget to mention your achievements on your slides, including:
+> Don't forget to mention **your achievements** on your slides, including:

-> Awards you received like UWill Discover, IDeA, CS Demo Day
+>> Awards you received like UWill Discover, IDeA, CS Demo Day

-> Mentorship for highschoolers and undergrad students.
+>> Mentorship for highschoolers and undergrad students.

-> Collaborations with other grad students like co-authorship in other research
+>> Collaborations with other grad students like co-authorship in other research

-> Accepted Papers
+>> Accepted Papers

-> Codeline in github.
+>> Codeline in github.
 Open the link and browse the codeline.

-> What else ...
+>> What else ...

-> Be at the proposal location at least 15 minutes earlier to prevent any issues with connecting.
+> Be at the proposal location **at least 15 minutes earlier** to prevent any issues with connecting.

 ## Proposal Day